-Organizers: Andrea Censi (MIT), Dylan Shell (Texas A&M), Jason O'Kane (South Carolina), Hadas Kress-Gazit (Cornell), Alexandra Nilles (UIUC)
+Organizers: Andrea Censi (MIT), Jason O'Kane (South Carolina), Hadas Kress-Gazit (Cornell), Alexandra Nilles (UIUC)

 Most fields of engineering are characterized by fundamental trade-offs between maximizing performance and minimizing resource usage; robotics is no exception.
 In robot design, trade-offs are distributed among subsystems such as sensing, actuation, computation, and power.
 A mathematical framework to describe these trade-offs does not yet exist.